Main course materials

 - Optional: watch Naive Set Theory (B1, B2, B3) and Naive Set Theory (B4, B5, B6), which will help you understand the notation in the course.
 Note: these videos were primarily designed for other courses about proofs (including Mathematical Microeconomics 1), but I think many students will find these videos helpful.
 You can read the first and second whiteboard.

-- Watch Production functions 1 (2.1).
+- Optional: watch Production functions 1 (2.1).
 You can read the whiteboard.

-- Watch Concave production functions (D and 2.1).
+- Optional: watch Concave production functions (D and 2.1).
 You can read the whiteboard.

-- Watch The firm's problem (2.2).
+- Optional: watch The firm's problem (2.2).
 You can read the whiteboard.
 Note: this lecture includes lots of non-examinable material about the chain rule and the implicit function theorem.

 - Watch The envelope theorem (2.3).
 You can read the whiteboard.